 Allweiss, A. (2015).
 ‘Lost in a Mountain’: A Case Study of Research Tensions in a Chuj Maya Town.
 In K. Bhopal and R. Deuchar (eds.), Researching Marginalized Groups.
 London/New York: Routledge.

-Tyler Hook is a second year joint doctoral student in Educational Policy Studies (concentration Comparative and International Education, Advisor: Kathryn Moeller) and Cultural Anthropology (Advisor:Amy Stambach).
+Tyler Hook is a third year joint doctoral student in Educational Policy Studies and Cultural Anthropology (Advisor:Amy Stambach).
 His research examines the influence of corporate actors on educational policy and educational development projects in sub-Saharan Africa.
 His current work critically analyzes corporate engagement in education and development and how it is transforming educational spaces, community engagement, educational labor, and community views of corporate and state actors in West Africa.
 Tyler has extensive experience as a researcher and educational development professional in Sierra Leone, Liberia, and Ethiopia, and holds Master degrees from the University of Pennsylvania in International Educational Development and the University of Edinburgh in Africa and International Development, and a BA from Hope College in History, Political Science, and Religion.
 Prior to his doctoral studies, he worked as a teacher in the United States, Burundi, Thailand, and Japan, and as a teacher development facilitator with the Peace Corps in Malawi.